SAP-samples/ui5-typescript-walkthrough/steps/09/README.md

 After we have introduced all three parts of the Model-View-Controller \(MVC\) concept, we now come to another important structural aspect of OpenUI5.

-In this step, we will encapsulate all UI assets in a component that is independent from our `index.html` file.
-Components are independent and reusable parts used in OpenUI5 applications.
-Whenever we access resources, we will now do this relatively to the component \(instead of relatively to the `index.html`\).
-This architectural change allows our app to be used in more flexible environments than our static `index.html` page, such as in a surrounding container like the SAP Fiori launchpad.
+In this step, we will enhance our application by encapsulating all UI assets within a component in OpenUI5.
+By doing so, we create an independent and reusable module independent of our index.html file.
+This architectural change enables us to access resources relative to the component, rather than relative to the `index.html` file.

+By encapsulating our application as a component, we can seamlessly integrate it into surrounding containers like the SAP Fiori launchpad.
+This means our application can be easily embedded within a larger ecosystem, providing a more cohesive and integrated user experience.

 &nbsp;
 ***